Beyond State-Wise Mirror Descent: Offline Policy Optimization with Parametric Policies

-which is ubiquitous in practice.
-As standard, we consider gradient-type updates to the actor, which requires the following assumption on policy differentiability and smoothness assumptions in theoretical analyses \cite{kakade2001natural,agarwal2021theory}.
+As standard, we consider gradient-type updates to the actor, which requires the following assumption on policy differentiability and smoothness assumptions in theoretical analyses \citep{agarwal2021theory}.
 Such an assumption is widely adopted in the policy-gradient literature, and holds for many popular policy classes under appropriate norms, including the canonical softmax policies, log-linear policies, neural policies, and even Gaussian policies under mild conditions.